The PPM Program can be taken in three configurations:

 a.
 Four semester option.
 This is the most common part-time option, and allows students to work on the degree part-time over two academic years.
 Students pursuing this option normally take all required introductory management courses and some electives during the first year, and the TMP and additional electives during the second year.

 b.
 Three semester option.
 It is possible to take courses part-time for one academic year, and then enroll full-time for a third academic semester to finish the degree.
-This option takes careful planning, as students must take two full semesters (4 course credits) of the TMP course to graduate.
+This option takes careful planning, as students must take two full semesters (12 units) of the TMP course to graduate.
 Students pursuing this option would typically need to enroll in the TMP during the second and third semesters of their PPM residency.